Chandanavr928/CODTECH-Task1/README.md

 Overveiw of the project

-Project: Personal Expense tracker based on .Net Objective
+Project: Personal Expense tracker and E-Commerce based on .Net Objective
 1. Protect the integrity of the vote by preventing voters from casting multiple ballots and ensuring the anonymity of votes, if required.
 2. Allow voters to participate from anywhere, at any time, using various devices, thereby increasing voter turnout.